augustposch/seattle/README.md

 ![fig3C](/images/ScatterPioneerSat.png)

-## Understanding our entire dataset better
+## Understanding our entire dataset's patterns

 4. Let's find the **seasonal pattern** in crowdedness.
 A sinusoidal curve is common practice for a seasonal cycle, so that's what we'll fit.